cherdt/impractical.bot/_posts/2019-02-23-diy-gist-chatbot.md

 I plan to expand on this idea, but it is usable now.
 In order to create your own bot:

 * Create a [GitHub](https://github.com) account
-* Create a "gist" or fork my demo gist: [Greetings Bot](https://gist.github.com/cherdt/f29a847a08fdc24a42a8e427e079310c)
+* Create a "gist" or fork my demo gist: [Greetings Bot Source](https://gist.github.com/cherdt/f29a847a08fdc24a42a8e427e079310c)
 * Customize the name, match, and replies elements
-* Note your username and the unique ID of your gist (a hash value, a 64-character string of letters and numbers)
+* Note your username and the unique ID of your gist (a hash value, a 32-character string of letters and numbers)
 * Visit http://impractical.bot/chat/user/hash, replacing "user" with your GitHub username and "hash" with the unique ID of your gist.
+For an example, see [Greetings Bot](http://impractical.bot/chat/cherdt/f29a847a08fdc24a42a8e427e079310c).

 You can now interact with your custom bot, or share the link with your friends!

+One more thing: if you update your gist, you'll need to let the site know to update the code.
+Just click the "Reload Source" link on the chat page.